 Capernaum, co-written and directed by Nadine Labaki, is something truly special!
-It’s more than just a film, it’s an experience unlike anything I can remember having.
+It’s more than just a film, it’s an experience unlike anything I can remember having in the cinema.
 It’s one of the most emotionally overwhelming films I’ve had the pleasure to sit through.
-I don’t know if I can properly put into words how this film made me feel and how even at this very moment when writing the review, it’s causing me to well up.
+I don’t know if I can properly put into words how this film made me feel and how even at this very moment when writing the review but I’m gonna try.
 Join me, as I try to make it through this review without becoming a complete blubbering mess and hopefully explore in a semi-compotent way the magically turbulent journey of Capernaum.

 We follow the story of Zain – played by Zain Al Rafeea – a 12-year old boy who runs away from home after his younger sister is married off so that the family can continue to remain in their apartment rent free.
 His journey and actions result in Zain being sent to prison where he is serving a 5-year sentence for doing what was right, which is something that comes naturally to him.
 This is his story.